India’s Best B-Schools

 Once you decide the number of institutes you wish to apply, let us look at how you will go about deciding the types of such institutes.
 Here, the cardinal principle is to safeguard your interests and reduce your risk; so, you should apply to institutes in at least three different categories.

-Finally, it is always a good idea to apply to as many institutes as possible, based on one’s budget, to maximize your chances as you can never be sure about the criteria each institute would follow for admissions.
+Lastly, it is always a good idea to apply to as many b-schools as possible, based on one's budget, to maximise your chances of making it to a good b-school as there is no certainty about the criteria that a b-school may follow to shortlist candidates (for its GWPI programme) and to admit (for the MBA programme).

 Key Points to Note

-As you know, the presence of a school in a particular category is determined by a combination of factors.
+The presence of a b-school in a particular category is determined by a combination of factors.
 You may find a school, listed in a lower category, doing better on a particular parameter.
-However, when all the factors are looked at together, the schools listed in the higher category are better overall than the schools listed in the category below.
+However, when all the factors are considered together, the schools listed in the higher category are better overall than the schools listed in the category below.

 Best Wishes from all of us at T.I.M.E.!